Moyasimon: Tales of Agriculture: Anime

-An 11-episode anime adaptation aired on Fuji TV's Noitamina block between October 11 and December 20, 2007.
+An 11-episode anime adaptation aired on Fuji TV's Noitamina block between October 12 and December 21, 2007.
 The series was produced by Shirogumi and Telecom Animation Film with Yuichiro Yano as series director.
 Natsuko Takahashi served as screenwriter with Junichi Takaoka as character designer and Naoki Satō as sound director.
 The opening theme is "Curriculum" (カリキュラム, Karikyuramu) by Sarasa Ifu and the ending theme is "Rocket" by Polysics.
 The opening theme video was directed by noted film director Takashi Yamazaki.
 Crunchyroll streamed the first season of the anime.
 At the Tokyo International Film Festival, it was explained that over 100 types of bacteria appear in the anime and that a combination of CG animation and live-action shots were used in the animation opening sequence.
 The anime's original soundtrack was released on November 28, 2007.
 ASMIK released the anime over 4 DVDs between December 21, 2007, and March 19, 2008.
 ASMIK also released a DVD box on May 26, 2010, and a Blu-ray box on October 26, 2011.
 The ninth volume of the manga was released with a CG anime DVD on July 6, 2010, which contained a six-minute short film about the microorganisms.

-A second season titled Moyasimon Returns aired on Noitamina for 11 episodes between July 5 and September 13, 2012.
+A second season titled Moyasimon Returns aired on Noitamina for 11 episodes between July 6 and September 14, 2012.
+(Note: Moyasimon Returns aired on Noitamina on Thursday 24:45, effectively Friday at 12:45 a.m.
+JST.)
 Crunchyroll simulcasted the second season of the anime.
 Yuichiro Yano and Natsuko Takahashi returned as series director and screenwriter.
 Takefumi Haketa replaced Naoki Satō as sound director.
-The opening theme is "Wake Up" by ClariS and the ending theme is "Saikin" (最近, Recently) by Hiiragi.
+The opening theme is "Wake Up" by ClariS and the ending theme is "Saikin" (最近) by Hiiragi.
 ASMIK released the second season over 6 DVDs as well as 6 Blu-rays, with the corresponding volumes being released on the same date, between September 5, 2012, and February 6, 2013.

 Live action TV series

 Moyasimon has been adapted into a live action television series.
 It was also broadcast on the mainly anime-based programing block Noitamina that the anime aired on.
-The series aired on Fuji TV between July 8 and September 16, 2010.
+The series aired on Fuji TV between July 9 and September 17, 2010.
+(Note: Moyasimon aired on Fuji TV on Thursday 24:45, effectively Friday at 12:45 a.m.
+JST.)
 Akira Iwamoto is series director, with Natsuko Takahashi as screenwriter.
 Shirogumi handled production and visual effects, with a live demonstration of augmented reality technology used for Moyashimons super deformed germs at the press conference.
 Funimation announced a license to simulcast the series at their panel at Anime Expo 2010.
 ASMIK released the live action series over 4 DVDs between December 23, 2010, and March 16, 2011.